Multi-objective robust optimization using adaptive surrogate models for problems with mixed continuous-categorical parameters: Use of Kriging surrogates

-where $x_i^{-} = F_{X_i|d_i^-}\prt{\alpha_{d_i^-}}$ and $x_i^{+} = F_{X_i|d_i^+}\prt{1 - \alpha_{d_i^+}}$ are bounds on the design random variable space with respect to confidence levels of $\alpha_{d_i^-}$ and $\alpha_{d_i^+}$.
-Note that if there were no uncertainties on the design parameters, we would simply use $\mathbb{X} = \mathbb{D}$; \item the initial experimental design $\mathcal{D} = $ \\ $\acc{\prt{\mathcal{W}, \mathcal{Y}} = \prt{\ve{w}^{(i)},\ve{\mathcal{Y}}^{(i)}}: \ve{w}^{(i)} \in \mathbb{W} \subset \mathbb{R}^M, \, \ve{\mathcal{Y}}^{(i)} = \mathcal{M}\prt{\ve{w}^{(i)}} \in \mathbb{R}^m, \, i = 1 \enum n_0 }$, where the inputs are sampled using Latin hypercube sampling (LHS, \citet{McKay1979}); \item the NSGA-II related parameters and convergence threshold such as the maximum number of generations $G_{\textrm{max}}^{(j)}$, and \item the enrichment parameters, such as the number of enrichment points $K$ per iteration. \end{itemize} \item \textbf{Surrogate model construction:} A Kriging model, denoted by $\widehat{\mathcal{M}}^{(j)}$, is built in the augmented space $\mathbb{W}$ using $\mathcal{D}$, as described in Section~\ref{sec:Kriging:Basics}. \item \textbf{Optimization:} The NSGA-II algorithm is then run to solve the problem in Eq.~\eqref{eq:RMO_deter} where the quantiles are computed using the surrogate model $\widehat{\mathcal{M}}^{(j)}$ in lieu of the original model.
-Apart from the actual convergence criteria of NSGA-II, a maximum number of generations $G_\text{max}^{(j)}$ is set.
+where $x_i^{-} = F_{X_i \mid d_i^-}\prt{\alpha_{d_i^-}}$ and $x_i^{+} = F_{X_i \mid d_i^+}\prt{1 - \alpha_{d_i^+}}$ are bounds on the design random variable space with respect to confidence levels of $\alpha_{d_i^-}$ and $\alpha_{d_i^+}$.
+Note that if there were no uncertainties on the design parameters, we would simply use $\mathbb{X} = \mathbb{D}$; \item the initial experimental design $\mathcal{D} = \acc{ \prt{\mathcal{W}, \mathcal{Y}} = \prt{\ve{w}^{(i)},\ve{\mathcal{Y}}^{(i)}}}$, where the inputs $\ve{w}^{(i)} \in \mathbb{W} \subset \mathbb{R}^M$ are sampled using Latin hypercube sampling (LHS, \citet{McKay1979}) and $\ve{\mathcal{Y}}^{(i)} = \mathcal{M}\prt{\ve{w}^{(i)}} \in \mathbb{R}^m, \, i = \acc{1 \enum n_0}$, which each of the $m$ components of $\ve{\mathcal{Y}}^{(i)}$ corresponding to one of the objective functions; \item the NSGA-II related parameters and convergence threshold such as the maximum number of generations $G_{\textrm{max}}^{(j)}$, and \item the enrichment parameters, such as the number of enrichment points $K$ per iteration. \end{itemize} \item \textbf{Surrogate model construction:} $m$ Kriging models, denoted by $\widehat{\mathcal{M}}_k^{(j)}$, are built in the augmented space $\mathbb{W}$ using $\mathcal{D}$, as described in Section~\ref{sec:Kriging:Basics}.
+This corresponds to building a separate Kriging model for each of the $m$ performance functions. \item \textbf{Optimization:} The NSGA-II algorithm is then run to solve the problem in Eq.~\eqref{eq:RMO_deter} where the quantiles are computed using the surrogate model $\widehat{\mathcal{M}}^{(j)}$ in lieu of the original model.
+Apart from the actual convergence criteria of NSGA-II, a maximum number of generations $G_\textrm{max}^{(j)}$ is set.
 Its value is chosen arbitrarily low at the first iterations.
 The idea is that at first, emphasis is put more on the exploration of the design space.
 Since NSGA-II starts with a space-filling LHS over the entire design space, the first generations are still exploring.
 By stopping the algorithm then, we can enrich the ED by checking the accuracy of the quantiles estimated by the early sets of design samples.
-This allows us to direct part of the computational budget for enrichment in areas pointing towards the Pareto front without skipping some intermediate areas of interest. \item \textbf{Accuracy estimation:} The local accuracy of the points in the current Pareto front $\mathcal{F}^{(j)}$ is estimated by considering the variance of the Kriging model.
+This allows us to direct part of the computational budget for enrichment in areas pointing towards the Pareto front without skipping some intermediate areas of interest. \item \textbf{Accuracy estimation:} The local accuracy of the quantiles corresponding to the points in the current Pareto front $\mathcal{F}^{(j)}$ is estimated by considering the variance of each of the $m$ Kriging models.
 More specifically, the relative quantile error for each objective in every point of the Pareto set is estimated as follows: